colussim/GoLC/README.md

 We are continuously working to enhance and expand the functionality of our application.
 Here are some of the upcoming features you can look forward to:

-- **GitLab On-Premise Support**: We plan to add support for GitLab on-premise instances, allowing users to seamlessly integrate their self-hosted GitLab repositories with our application.
 - **Improved Exclusion Patterns**: Enhancements to the exclusion patterns to provide more precise and flexible control over what is included or excluded in various operations.
 - **Additional Integrations**: Beyond GitLab, we are exploring support for other platforms and services to broaden the scope of our integrations and offer more flexibility to our users.
 - **Improved User Interface**: Enhancements to the user interface to provide a more intuitive and user-friendly experience.